aryagithubrit/Vision_controlled_penplotter/README.md

 A project that began with a simple idea and then turned into build a machine that can take visual input and reproduce it physically with precision.

 ---
+## Approach

+The system follows a pipeline that converts visual input into physical motion:

+1. Input is captured using computer vision techniques
+2. The input is processed and converted into coordinate paths
+3. The coordinates are mapped to the plotting area
+4. Commands are sent to the microcontroller via serial communication
+5. Stepper motors execute the motion along X and Y axes
+6. The pen reproduces the input on paper with precision

+This integration of vision processing and embedded control enables real-time and accurate drawing.

 ## Getting Started